lpetrovic05/hiero-improvement-proposals-lazar/HIP/hip-xxxx-quiescence.md

 #### Quiescence conditions

-##### Rule 1: Non-ancient transactions that need to reach consensus
+##### Rule 1: Transactions that need to reach consensus

 In its simplest form, detecting when to quiesce is done by counting non-ancient non-consensus transactions.
 If there are no non-ancient non-consensus transactions, there is nothing to reach consensus, so we can stop creating events.

-Additionally, we should also check if there are any pending transactions, if there are, we should not quiesce.
+Additionally, we should also check if there are any pending transactions that have been submitted but are not yet part of an event.
+If there are, we should not quiesce.

 ##### Rule 2: Signature transactions should be treated differently